B3Pay/B3Wallet/backend/b3_payment/README.md

 - **Support for multiple owners:** The system is designed to accommodate transactions from single owners, multiple owners, and even transactions requiring multi-signature approvals.

-- **Decentralized:** In line with the ethos of blockchain technology, the B3 Payment System is fully decentralized.
+- **Decentralized:** In line with the ethos of blockchain technology, the payment system is fully decentralized.
 Users can use it without any registration and recover it without any backup.

 - **Integration with B3 Wallet:** The B3 Payment System is built to seamlessly integrate with the B3 Wallet without needing login credentials or any other form of registration, providing users with a holistic solution for their crypto transaction needs.